jpdoyle/doing/README.md

 doing records your actions, as well as their start and end times (in UNIX epoch format) in $DOING_FILE if you've set it, or ~/doing.txt if you have not.
-Recording tasks is simple; simply start a task:
+Recording tasks is simple; just start a task:

     $ doing Something Productive